 A member of the RWC who has a pecuniary or non-pecuniary interest in any matter before the RWC, and who is present at a meeting where the matter is being considered, must disclose and identify the nature of the interest to the meeting as soon as practical.

-Resignation shall be in writing and effective upon the date of receipt by the LLS.
+Resignation shall be in writing and effective upon the date of receipt by Hunter LLS.

-The LLS and/or RWC may expel from the RWC any representative whose conduct is, in the opinion of the RWC, discreditable or injurious to the character or interests of the RWC.
+Hunter LLS and/or the RWC may expel any representative whose conduct is, in the opinion of the RWC, discreditable or injurious to the character or interests of the RWC.

-Should the appointed representative be unavailable for a scheduled meeting alternate representative arrangements may be organised between the appointed representative and the LLS.
+Should the appointed representative be unavailable for a scheduled meeting alternate representative arrangements may be organised between the appointed representative and Hunter LLS.

 Representatives who are absent without reasonable cause from three successive meetings may be considered to have resigned their seat.
 The RWC will approach the member organisation to address the situation.